 About

-Its first phase of work included the development of International Recommendations on Refugee Statistics (IRRS) and the Technical Report on Statistics of Internally Displaced Persons.
+The group’s first phase of work included the development of International Recommendations on Refugee Statistics (IRRS) and the Technical Report on Statistics of Internally Displaced Persons.
 Both documents were formally adopted during the 49th session of the UNSC in 2018.
-Following this, the second phase of EGRISS’ work has produced the International Recommendation on IDP Statistics (IRIS) and an online Compilers’ Manual – a hands-on guide for the implementation of the recommendations on refugee and IDP statistics.
+Following this, the second phase has produced the International Recommendation on IDP Statistics (IRIS) and an online Compilers’ Manual, a hands-on guide for the implementation of the recommendations on refugee and IDP statistics.

-The endorsement of the IRIS and the publication of the Compilers’ Manual introduced the third and current phase of EGRISS’ mandate, which focuses on the implementation of both sets of recommendations – on refugee and IDP statistics.
-This is being done by strengthening national statistical capacity, providing support, and taking steps to monitor the application of the international statistical recommendations on refugees and IDPs.
-These activities will enable the identification of best practices, knowledge dissemination, peer-to-peer learning and exchange, and refinement of the recommendations themselves as necessary.
-The third phase also includes the development of International Recommendations on Statelessness Statistics (IROSS), which were successfully endorsed at the 54th session of the UNSC in 2023.
+The endorsement of the IRIS and the publication of the Compilers’ Manual introduced EGRISS’ third mandate, focused on the implementation of both sets of recommendations by strengthening national statistical capacity, providing support, and monitoring.
+These activities enable the identification of best practices, knowledge dissemination, peer-to-peer learning and exchange, and refinement of the recommendations themselves as necessary.
+This phase also included the development of International Recommendations on Statelessness Statistics (IROSS), endorsed at the 54th session of the UNSC in 2023.

 Terms of Reference

-The third phase of EGRISS’ mandate, which spans from 2020 to 2024, focuses on the application of the International Recommendations on Refugee and IDP Statistics (IRRS and IRIS) at the national, regional and global levels and the development of the International Recommendations on Statelessness Statistics (IROSS).
-Its objectives, expected outputs and outcomes are outlined in our terms of reference.
+The fourth phase of EGRISS’ mandate, which spans from 2026 to 2030, focuses on the application of the International Recommendations on Refugee, IDP, and Statelessness Statistics (IRRS, IRIS, and IROSS) at the national, regional and global levels.

 Governance

 The Steering Committee oversees the work of EGRISS providing strategic advice and guidance to its membership and active Technical Subgroups.
-It currently comprises 14 members, including national statistical offices, regional and international organisations.
+It currently comprises 15 members, including national statistical offices, regional and international organisations, that meet regularly to discuss our activities and ensure its continued relevance and effectiveness.

 Membership